 A third way to add shine is to use gold leaf.
 This method is a little more costly, so you might want to save it for those really special pieces.
 These sheets are made by Speedball and came from Jerry's Artarama.
 You also need a product called high gloss medium to apply it to the fabric.

+As with the foil and glue, the high gloss medium is the adhesive that holds the gold leaf to the fabric.
+It is applied though the screen just like the other products.
 On this handkerchief several leaves were chosen to add the gold leaf to.
 After the medium dries, lay the gold leaf over top and place parchment paper on top of that.
 Then iron to adhere the gold leaf to the fabric.
 The bottom right picture above shows the gold after it's applied.
 The final step is to brush off the extra gold.

+Since the leaves (and most designs) are not solid shapes, use a soft brush to brush away the gold that is not adhered to the fabric.
+In this final photo you can see the gold leaves as well others that were over-printed with metallic paint.
 Here are a few of the metallic paints that Sue used in completing these samples.
 Note pearlescent = metallic.
 The Speedball is not labeled as metallic, but you can see the shimmer in the paint through the container.
 The Artistic Artifacts paint is bronze metallic.
 What are your favorite ways to add shine to your projects?

 No comments: